MAD - Master Advice Document

 No caring parent would use cloth nappies for their child, if they caused nappy rash while the disposable alternative prevented this.
 Yet, not only do cloth nappies not cause nappy rash, but it also seems clear from customer feedback that disposables do not prevent nappy rash – many children in disposable nappies suffer from nappy rash, despite the stay dry layer.

 Nappy rash is not caused by a wet nappy, despite the advertising message put out by the disposables industry.
 There are many and varied causes of rashing, in all types of nappy, and getting to the bottom of the cause is what matters, whatever type of nappy you use.
-What is certainly true is that if a child is left to sit in a poo, true nappy rash will arise earlier in a cloth nappy than in a disposable, because of the interaction between the feces and the wetness.
-However, in our experience, the people who ask about cloth nappies are those who are reading around the subject on many parenting issues, and – as such – are the least likely of all parents to willingly leave their child sitting in a soiled nappy.
+True nappy rash is caused by the interaction between faeces and the wetness already in the nappy.
+While it is certainly true that if a child is left to sit in a poo, true nappy rash will arise earlier in a cloth nappy than in a disposable, it isn't the nappy itself causing the rash.
+Indeed families using cloth nappies tend to be changing more frequently anyway, which minimises the time the child may be left in an unnoticed dirty nappy.

-A wet cotton nappy may come as quite a shock initially.
+A wet cloth nappy may come as quite a shock initially.
 Believe me, your child will not notice it.
 You do not have to change the nappy as soon as it gets damp.
-You change it at a frequency which suits you, or when they have poo’d.
+You change it at a frequency which suits you, or when they have pooed.
 However wet the nappy is, if there are no leaks outside the wrap, there is no problem – it is doing its job.
 It is very unusual for a child to be genuinely sensitive to wetness, and I can advise you on what other possible causes to eliminate first before thinking this, should nappy rash occur.
+For more information on nappy change frequency read our article on how often to change cloth nappies.

 Childcare and Nappies